The Windsors aren’t alone: There’s a history of royals going off on their own

 Their interview with Oprah Winfrey on Sunday cemented and drew massive attention to the division.

 It’s a royal mess.
 But the Windsors are not alone.
-Worldwide, tens of royal families are still sitting court, some in official ruling capacity and others maintaining symbolic roles.
+Worldwide, tens of royal families are still sitting court, some in official ruling capacity and others in symbolic roles.
 Their numbers have dwindled: Some of the world’s royals have been ousted in coups or revolutions.
 Others have decided for various reasons to leave.
-At times, these ousters, exiles and abdications (and compromises in between) have entirely upended political and social systems.
+At times, these ousters, exiles and abdications (and compromises in between) have upended political and social systems.
 In other cases, everyone has just carried on.

 Belgium